hartwork/binary-gentoo/README.md

 that follow the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and are meant to be combined using a glue language like Bash:

+- `gentoo-build` – Builds a Gentoo package with Docker isolation
 - `gentoo-local-queue` – Manages simple file-based push/pop build task queues
-- `gentoo-package-build` – Builds a Gentoo package with Docker isolation
 - `gentoo-tree-diff` – Lists packages/versions/revisions that one portdir has over another
 - `gentoo-tree-sync` – Brings a given portdir directory up to date